omer182/Charades/docs/overview.md

 **No database is used.** This is a client-side only application that:
 - Stores game state in React component state
+- Uses **localStorage** for persistent game state across browser refreshes
 - Uses local images from the `pictures/result` directory
-- All data is ephemeral and resets on page refresh
+- All data persists until manually reset or localStorage is cleared
 - Theme preferences are not persisted (resets on page refresh)

 ## Migrations